 Business Model Essence: Peer-To-Peer House-Sharing Network With Fee-Based Monetization Strategy

-The digitalization happened in the last two decades has facilitated the creation of peer to peer platforms which business models disrupted the hospitality model that was created in the previous century by hotel chains like Marriott, Holiday Inn, and Hilton.
+The digitalization that happened in the last two decades has facilitated the creation of peer-to-peer platforms in which business models disrupted the hospitality model created in the previous century by hotel chains like Marriott, Holiday Inn, and Hilton.

-But that is the starting point, that gives the innovative company enough traction to validate their whole business model and expand to other areas.
+But that is the starting point, which gives the innovative company enough traction to validate its whole business model and expand to other areas.

 Just as we’ve seen in the case of Alibaba and, follows a marketplace logic, where it needs to make the interactions between its key users (hosts and guests) as smooth as possible, with an emphasis on safety.

-As a platform,used initially a strategy of improving the quality of its supply by employing freelance photographers that could take pictures of hosts homes.
+As a platform,initially used a strategy of improving the quality of its supply by employing freelance photographers that could take pictures of host homes.

 Read: Airbnb Business Model